-The award is intended to honour a commitment to queer* people and/or their rights.
-The focus is on individuals and organisations with a sphere of activity in Leipzig and the surrounding area.
-In the case of individuals, this could be as a volunteer or a full-time commitment.
-In the first year, the prize was awarded to both an individual and an organisation.
-In subsequent years, it was then awarded annually alternating between a individual and an organisation.
+The award is intended to recognise a commitment to queer people and/or their rights.
+The focus is on natural persons and organisations with a sphere of activity in Leipzig and the surrounding area.
+In the case of natural persons, this can be both voluntary and full-time commitment.
+In the first year, the prize was awarded to both a natural person and an organisation.
+In subsequent years, it will be awarded annually, alternating between a natural person and an organisation.

 How are the award winners selected?